2024 Zhuhai car attack: Perpetrator

 According to a police statement, the suspect was a 62-year-old divorced man named Fan Weiqiu (樊维秋).
 He was arrested while trying to flee the scene.
 He was found unconscious with wounds to his neck consistent with self-harm in his car and was taken to the hospital for treatment.
 Police said that Fan entered a coma after he cut himself in the neck and chest with a knife.
 Early reports claimed that the attack stemmed from discontent over the financial settlement of his divorce.
 Journalists have noted China's economic downturn may be a contributing factor, suggesting relations between the trend of random attacks and the economic downturns and rising social pressures of the country.
 (Note: Attributed to multiple sources:)

 The vehicle used in the attack was a Beijing BJ40 bought from a local dealership.
 The BJ40 is a large off-road vehicle weighing about 2 tonnes and worth around CNY¥ 200,000 (US$31,000).
 Fan purchased the car with a loan a week before the attack and picked it up on 10 November, the day before the attack.

 On 27 December 2024, Fan Weiqiu was sentenced to death by the Zhuhai Intermediate People's Court.
 The court publicly tried the case of the defendant for endangering public safety through dangerous methods and delivered a verdict on the same day.

-On 20 January 2025, Fan Weiqiu was executed.
+On 20 January 2025, Fan was executed.